Contents

 RBC

 While it is not as widely known as the options above, you actually can trade OTC stocks with RBC Direct Investing.
-You can purchase using bank transfer with RBC and on the plus side they are also known to have low fees of only $9.95 per trade unless you make more than 150 trades.
+You can purchase via bank transfer with RBC, and on the plus side, they also have low fees of only $9.95 per trade unless you make more than 150 trades.
 If this is the case, the fee is then only $6.95.

 TD